calmjs/calmjs.parse/README.rst

 A collection of parsers and helper libraries for understanding ECMAScript; a near feature complete fork of |slimit|_.
-A CLI front-end for this package is shipped separately as |crimp|_
+A CLI front-end for this package is shipped separately as |crimp|_.

 .. image:: https://travis-ci.org/calmjs/calmjs.parse.svg?branch=1.0.x
     :target: https://travis-ci.org/calmjs/calmjs.parse